THIS DATE IN HISTORY: March 18

 Video: Bobby Orr revolutionized defensive position

 1986: Wayne Gretzky becomes a 50-goal scorer for the seventh consecutive season.
-No. 50 comes in the Edmonton Oilers' 6-2 win against the Winnipeg Jets at Northlands Coliseum.
+No. 50 comes in the Oilers' 6-2 win against the Winnipeg Jets at Northlands Coliseum.

 2000: Ray Bourque becomes the first defenseman in NHL history to score 400 goals in his career.
-The milestone goal comes in the Colorado Avalanche's 4-3 loss to the visiting Detroit Red Wings.
+The milestone goal comes in the Colorado Avalanche's 4-3 loss to the visiting Red Wings.
 It's the fifth goal in six games for Bourque since his trade to Colorado by the Bruins.

-2001: Brett Hull scores three goals for his first hat trick as a member of the Dallas Stars in a 5-1 win over the visiting Ottawa Senators.
+2001: Brett Hull scores three goals for his first hat trick as a member of the Dallas Stars in a 5-1 win against the visiting Ottawa Senators.
 It's the 29th hat trick of his NHL career, breaking the family record of 28 set by his dad, Bobby Hull.

 2002: The Carolina Hurricanes extend their NHL record by playing their seventh straight home tie.
 Sami Kapanen scores with 10.4 seconds left in the third period to give the Hurricanes a 1-1 tie against the visiting Canadiens.